Evolutionary-Intelligence/EvolutionaryComputation-A-Modern-Perspective-ECAMP/README.md

 Zhang* @SUSTech (Shenzhen, China), and *Yuhui Shi* @SUSTech (Shenzhen, China).
 We started to write this **entirely open-access** book from July, 2023 and is planning to finish it's **First Edition** in December, 2027.
-Owing to its **entirely open** nature, any suggestions, improvements, corrections, and even criticisms to it are **highly welcomed and encouraged** via e.g., [Issues](https://tinyurl.com/mr24n6ju) or [Pull requests](https://tinyurl.com/3re5wyum).
+Owing to its **entirely open** nature, any suggestions, improvements, corrections, and even kindly criticisms to it are **highly welcomed and encouraged** via e.g., [Issues](https://tinyurl.com/mr24n6ju) or [Pull requests](https://tinyurl.com/3re5wyum).

 ## Contents (Still Actively Updated)